Skip to content

 1. Security by design & default — Products must be designed with cybersecurity in mind from the outset, not as an afterthought.

-2. Vulnerability management — Manufacturers must actively monitor, identify, and remediate vulnerabilities throughout the product’s expected lifetime (minimum 5 years).
+2. Vulnerability management — Manufacturers must actively monitor, identify, and remediate vulnerabilities throughout the product’s expected lifetime.
+The support period must be defined; where the expected product lifetime exceeds 5 years, 5 years is the minimum support period.

 4. Secure boot — Devices must ensure firmware integrity through cryptographic verification.